zrthstr/TurboTruffle/README.md

 # TurboTuffle

-thin ergonomic wrapper around trufflehog secret scanning tool
+Thin ergonomic wrapper around the trufflehog secret scanning tool.

-using git clone --mirror to scan github repos to the fullest, all commit, all branches, all commit messages etc etc somhow turfflehog will only process them if they are called .git ..
+## About

+Given a GitHub PAT, TurboTruffle fetches all repos for a given org.
+Using `git clone --mirror` and (https://github.com/trufflesecurity/trufflehog)[Trufflehog)] to exhaustively scan GitHub repositories, including all commits, branches, and commit messages.

+While Trufflehog is a great tool, it can be somewhat unergonomic at times.
+Trufflehog requires repositories to be named with a .git extension for processing.

+A .html file is produced that links to the file with its findings on GitHub at the exact commit message.

 ## setup